In this section

 SMA is an autosomal recessive disease.
 This means that both males and females are equally affected, and that two copies of the gene, one inherited from each parent, are necessary to have the condition.

-When both parents are carriers, there is a one in four, or 25 percent, chance, with each pregnancy, to have a child with SMA.
+When both parents are carriers, there is a one in four, or 25 percent chance with each pregnancy, to have a child with SMA.
 Carrier testing for the general population is technically difficult and usually available only if a previously affected child in the family has been studied.
+However, in Wisconsin, there is discussion of testing newborns for the disease before they have symptoms.

 What are the symptoms of spinal muscular atrophy?